 The final artwork will then be presented for approval.
 Depending on the project, the remainder of the project fee is required before delivery of the high resolution artwork.
 After approval, the artwork will be delivered in the specified file formats (JPG, PNG, TIFF, PDF etc).

 INVOICE AND PAYMENT

-After the final artwork has been delivered an invoice will be sent to you (if the project isn't that which required prior payment), the payment terms are 14 days, only altered by a previous agreement and any agreed rights are only transfered when the invoice has been paid in full.
+After the final artwork has been delivered an invoice will be sent to you for the remaining fee, the payment terms are 14 days, only altered by a previous agreement and any agreed rights are only transfered when the invoice has been paid in full.

 ROUND UP: PROJECT FEEDBACK AND SHARING

-After the completion of a project, I ask for feedback so I can understand how you found the process of working with me and use your feedback in my strategy to streamline my client processes to be as straight-forward as possible.
+After the completion of a project, I ask for feedback so I can understand how you found the process of working with me and use your feedback in my strategy to streamline the client processes.
 After your approval/you’ve published the work, I may also share the illustration in my portfolio and social media pages.